DiogoAADCosta/guitar-diagnostic-system/README.md

 ---

-**Goal:** Build strong programming fundamentals while designing a real diagnostic system.
+**Goal:** Develop strong programming and system design skills by building and evolving a real diagnostic system from scratch.